 Durham City Centre is only two miles from the A1(M).
 Leave the motorway at Junction 62 on the A690 Durham - Sunderland Road and follow signs to Durham City Centre.

 Durham is 264 miles from London, 187 miles from Birmingham, 125 miles from Edinburgh and 67 miles from York.

 There are several express coach services daily from most major cities.
 Durham is well served by both regional express services and the local bus network.
-From the City bus station - a short walk from the railway station - a bus service runs every 15 minutes past the Colleges on South Road.
+From Durham City Bus Station - a short walk from the Railway Station - a bus service runs every 15 minutes past the Colleges on South Road.

 Scheduled ferry services link the River Tyne to The Netherlands.